MaximoSchro/maxschroeder.github.io/content/about.md

 ## Experience

 While at Champlain College, I've spent multiple semester making projects with teams of various sizes to make fun and unique games.
-These include FincrementalOS, a incremental fishing game, Cthulhu and Me, a pseudo-roguelike third-person shooter.
+These include FincrementalOS, a incremental fishing game, and Cthulhu and Me, a pseudo-roguelike third-person shooter.